-Heavenly low carb crumb bars filled with sugar-free caramel and chocolate.
-You’d hardly believe that this grain-free treat isn’t made with oats!
+These keto carmelitas are going to blow your mind.
+Heavenly low carb “oatmeal” bars filled with sugar-free caramel and chocolate.
+Hard to believe this grain-free treat isn’t made with oats!

 These are just as heavenly as the high carb carmelitas of my memory.
 I am so happy.
 SO HAPPY!
 Now go make them and you can do the happy dance with me.

 - 1 cup almond flour

 - ½ cup Swerve Sweetener

 - 1 Sugar-Free Caramel Sauce (leave out the additional water)

 - ½ cup Lily's Sugar-Free Chocolate Chips or other low carb chocolate

 - Preheat oven to 325F and grease a 9x9 inch square pan (can also use 8x8 but baking time will be longer).

 - In a food processor, combine coconut and sliced almond.
 Pulse until the pieces are broken up and about the size of oats in size.
 Transfer to a large bowl.